 - Whipped cream

 - In a large bowl, beat the first 10 ingredients until smooth.
-Divide pastry in half so that one portion is slightly larger than the other.
+Divide dough in half so that 1 portion is slightly larger than the other.
 Roll out larger portion to fit a 9-in. pie plate.
-Transfer pastry to pie plate.
-Trim pastry to 1/2 in. beyond edge of plate; flute edges.
+Transfer crust to pie plate.
+Trim crust to 1/2 in. beyond edge of plate; flute edges.
 Pour filling into crust.